asaade/ensamble.jl/README.md

 ## Optimization

-There is specialized optimization software that can be relatively easily adapted for our needs.
+There is a number of general optimization software that can be easily adapted for our needs.
 The most common technique is "Mixed-Integer Programming" (MIP), which is used here.
-This software tends to find the best combinations, although in complex cases it may take longer or fail to reach a solution.
-For this reason, other methodologies are also sometimes used, such as "simulated annealing," genetic algorithms, constraint programming, network-flow algorithms, and even others that use Markov chains.
-Linear optimization programs tend to be more precise, especially when additional constraints are involved (such as including various topics, item types, or considering the presence of friend and enemy items).
+This software tends to find the best combinations, although in complex cases it may take too long or fail to reach a solution.
+For this reason, other methodologies are sometimes used, such as simulated annealing, genetic algorithms, constraint programming, network-flow algorithms, and even  Markov chains.
+Linear optimization programs tend to be more precise and efficient, especially when additional constraints are involved (such as including various topics, item types, or considering the presence of friend and enemy items).

 ## Julia and JuMP

 Julia is a high-level language that compiles to very efficient code and can be used interactively, which facilitates work.
+It can be compared to Python in simplicty and easy of use and, in many situations, it has a performance similar to the fastes compiled programs.
+It is well suited for use in numerical and data analysis problems.

 JuMP, on the other hand, is a Julia-based package that provides tools for formulating optimization models to be used with a long list of solvers (commercial and open source).
 In this case, the models were tested with almost identical results using:

 - IBM CPLEX
 - Cbc (coin-or)